qmk/qmk_firmware/users/replicaJunction/readme.md

 =============================

 # Overview
+I alternate between a few keyboards, one of which is the 44-key Keyboardio Atreus.
+Small keyboards require a liberal use of layers.
+Even though larger keyboards don't rely on layers as heavily, my muscle memory adapted to my Atreus layout, so I've ended up building several of those features in my keymaps for larger boards as well.

+The result, I believe, is a good compromise between ergonomics and ease of use.

 The code in this userspace is designed to be very modular.
 I use a few different keyboards, and I'm constantly tweaking one or another, so I want the ability to add and remove features from the firmware at compile-time.
 While my endgame goal is to get all the layouts to be compatible, in practice, it's been years and I'm still not to that point...

 Modular code also means that it should be easy to identify and adapt specific pieces to your own firmware.